ReadCube

-ReadCube is a technology company that develops reference management software.
+ReadCube is a technology company that develops reference management and digital rights management software.
 It is currently available as a web-based platform, on mobile operating systems iOS and Android, and as a desktop application.
 The legacy ReadCube and Papers applications are no longer being actively developed.

 The original ReadCube desktop application was available for free, selling premium services such as storage in the online library.
 In contrast, Papers was a software sold for a one-time payment.
 ReadCube Papers is now a yearly subscription-based model.

 History

 ReadCube was created by Labtiva, a Boston-based company.
 A desktop version was publicly launched in October 2011 with investment from Digital Science, a division of Macmillan Publishers.
 Shortly after, ReadCube Web Reader was integrated with the website of Nature in November 2011.

 A pilot program for ReadCube Access was launched at the University of Utah in September 2012, followed by a public release in Nature Publishing Group journals in November 2012.
 That same month, version 2.0 of Web Reader launched with several significant changes.
 In February 2013, ReadCube launched across more than 117 journals published by Wiley.

-In April 2014, Labtiva released ReadCube Pro: a product similar to Web Reader with cloud sync capability and enhanced notation and viewing features.
+In April 2014, Labtiva released ReadCube Pro: A product similar to Web Reader with a focus on integration with ReadCubes proprietary cloud offerings.

 On 2 December 2014, Nature announced that it would allow its subscribers and a group of selected media outlets to distribute links that provided limited "free" access to journal articles through ReadCube Web Reader.
-While it does provide some free articles, it is not a completely open access scheme due to restrictions on the users' ability to download, copy, print, or distribute the content.
+While it does provide some free articles, it is not a completely open access scheme due to restrictions on the users' ability to download, copy, print, or distribute the content using digital rights management.

 On March 16, 2016, ReadCube acquired Papers from Springer Nature for an undisclosed amount.
 In September 2023, ReadCube Pro officially rebranded as Papers.
 An on-site announcement stated:

 "ReadCube will be the brand dedicated to our enterprise clients, and Papers will be focused solely on students, independent researchers, and academia."